East Fork Black River in Arizona White Mountains forest country

 Best flows

 Use the RiverReports/USGS trend more than a single number.
-Stable or slowly falling clear water is the best trout window; rising monsoon water, muddy color, or road uncertainty should make the plan conservative.
+Stable or slowly falling clear water is the best trout window.
+Rising monsoon water, muddy color, or road uncertainty should make the plan conservative.

-When to skip
+When to leave

 Skip or scale back when thunderstorms are building, forest roads are muddy, fire or access alerts are active, reservation or permit boundaries are uncertain, water is warm enough to stress trout, or the graph is rising fast.